thenativeweb/node-cqrs-eventdenormalizer/README.md

 ### for a collection (in a collection folder)

 	module.exports = require('cqrs-eventdenormalizer').defineEventExtender({
+  // module.exports = require('cqrs-eventdenormalizer').definePreEventExtender({ // same api as normal EventExtenders but executed before viewBuilder so the extended event can be used
 	  // optional, default is file name without extension,
 	  // if name is '' it will handle all events that matches
 	  name: 'enteredNewPerson',